seung-lab/kimimaro/README.md

 ### Performance Tips

 - If you only need a few labels skeletonized, pass in `object_ids` to bypass processing all the others.
 If `object_ids` contains only a single label, the masking operation will run faster.
-- You may save on peak memory usage by using a `cc_safety_factor` < 1, only if you are sure the connected components algorithm will generate many fewer labels than there are pixels in your image.
 - Larger TEASAR parameters scale and const require processing larger invalidation regions per path.
 - Set `pdrf_exponent` to a small power of two (e.g. 1, 2, 4, 8, 16) for a small speedup.
 - If you are willing to sacrifice the improved branching behavior, you can set `fix_branching=False` for a moderate 1.1x to 1.5x speedup (assuming your TEASAR parameters and data allow branching).